daterre/Cradle/README.md

 #### Examples
 [Snoozing](http://daterre.com/projects/snoozing/) is a short interactive story created with Cradle.
 The entire source code is [available here](http://github.com/daterre/Snoozing).

+[Clockwork](http://robotacid.com/twine/clockwork/) by [Aaron Steed](https://twitter.com/st33d), included in the Examples folder of the plugin, is provided courtesy of the author.

 #### Contribute
 Cradle is in active development.
 It is currently being used for the development of the puzzle-adventure game [Clastic Morning](http://daterre.com/works/clastic/), as well as other smaller projects.
 Hopefully it will be useful to anyone looking to create narrative-based games in Unity.